How to Invest in the TSP: Thrift Savings Plan Funds

 - 50 cents for every dollar on the next 2 percent of employee contributions

 To simplify the TSP match formula, a government employee or military service member can maximize the TSP match by contributing at least 5 percent of their pay.
 This will ensure the maximum match of 5 percent from the government.
 Therefore, if you contribute at least 5 percent of your pay, you'll get another 5 percent match.

 Again, as long as TSP participants do not surpass the IRC maximum of $19,500 per year, they may contribute much more than 5 percent of their pay.
 For example, if you contribute 10 percent of your pay, the government match of 5 percent will bring your total annual contribution to 15 percent, which is a good goal to reach to ensure healthy retirement savings goals.

-Note for military: There is no TSP match for service members through December 31, 2017.
+Note for the military: There is no TSP match for service members through December 31, 2017.
 However, service members who opt into the new Blended Retirement System (BRS) in 2018 will receive the above match formula.
 Service members who do not opt into the BRS can still contribute the TSP but will not receive a match.

 Choosing the Best TSP Funds for You